Research study into debt and suicide for Public Health England

 Results

-The market research conducted here will contribute to driving improvement through increased awareness of the impact of debt-related issues, increased competency of the workforce, adoption of best practices across the region, and improved service user safety.
+These insights will contribute to driving improvement through increased awareness of the impact of debt-related issues, increased competency of the workforce, adoption of best practices across the region, and improved service user safety.

 To read our blog about the project, visit here.